-The Office of the Registrar is responsible for maintaining student academic records.
+The Registrar's Office is responsible for maintaining student academic records.
 The information provided on these pages is provided as a tool to answer your general questions and to guide you in discussions with your student.
 The information is not intended to include all academic policies and procedures.

 At the post-secondary level, parents have no inherent right to access or inspect their student's educational records.
 The right of access is limited solely to the student.